THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 One of the most difficult things to consider when a couple with children divorce is how the needs of the children will be best met following the breakup of the family.
 What was once termed “child custody” is now referred to as “parental responsibilities” under Colorado law, which is really a more accurate description of what needs to be determined.
 The dissolution of a marriage is not a dissolution of either parent’s responsibilities toward their children.
 The question is, when parents are living separately, how are those responsibilities divided and what rights does each parent have to make decisions affecting their children and to spend time with them?

 In an ideal world, parents should be able to put their differences behind them and work out a plan to share rights and responsibilities as well as time with the kids.
 Emotions often run high and it is sometimes difficult for divorcing parents to focus on a solution that offers the least disruption, stress, and unhappiness in the children’s lives.
 The Fort Collins child custody attorneys at the Law Office of Stephen Vertucci understands how difficult this time can be, which is why we make it our mission to make the process as smooth and conflict-free as possible.

-When you and your soon-to-be-ex spouse just can’t seem to come together, a compassionate and experienced divorce lawyer who can develop strategies with you to place you in the best position to reach your goals, who can focus on negotiating a compromise that meets your needs and those of your kids, may have long lasting benefits to you, your children, and your case.
+When you and your soon-to-be-ex spouse just can’t seem to come together, a compassionate and experienced child custody attorney who can develop strategies with you to place you in the best position to reach your goals, who can focus on negotiating a compromise that meets your needs and those of your kids, may have long lasting benefits to you, your children, and your case.